-See sections: A.2, A.3 and B.1.2 Compliant  Partially compliant Explanation
+See sections: A.2, A.3 y B.1.2

 31. The Board of Directors should not propose the removal of independent directors before the expiry of their tenure as mandated by the Articles of Incorporation, except where just cause is found by the board, based on a proposal from the Nomination Committee.
 In particular, just cause will be presumed when a director is in breach of his or her fiduciary duties or comes under one of the disqualifying grounds enumerated in section III.5 of this Code.